xBlade58/smart-meter-platform-page/specification/overview.md

 ### [Cloud Interfaces](4_CloudInterfaces/overview.md)

-Which interfaces must be available and which of them are just recommended is descibed in this chapter of the specification.
+Which interfaces MUST be available and which of them are just RECOMMENDED is descibed in this chapter of the specification.

 ---